 At the age of three, barely able to hold a pencil, I started drawing… I never stopped.

 I have been expressing myself through art my entire life.
-When I was just five years old, my family left Cuba, commencing a lifetime of migration and hyphenation.
+When I was five years old, my family left Cuba, commencing a lifetime of migration and hyphenation.
 This feeling of impermanence and non-identity, at home everywhere but not fully belonging anywhere became my way of life.
-This dichotomy of melancholy and ease, radical yet classical, underlies my creations.
-All my work carries a message- social justice, spirituality, intellect; a passionate need to express inarticulate feelings.
+This dichotomy of melancholy and ease, radical yet classical, underlies all my creations.
+All my work carries a message- social justice, equality ,spirituality, intellect; my innate and passionate need to express inarticulate feelings.

-I paint because I breathe.
-I pour myself entirely on the canvas until there is nothing left of me, yet when I “return”, I am reborn.
+I am an artist because I breathe.
+I pour myself entirely on the work until there is nothing left of me.
 I hope to my last day to have paint on my face and hands, to be able to smell the peculiar smell of the oils and my eyes to see color that surrounds me, inside and out.